chiwenshi/INFO_6205_502/README.md

 > The knapsack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total weight is less than or equal to a given limit and the total value is as large as possible.
 In other words, we are trying to fill a fixed-size knapsack with the most valuable items.

 ## Genotype
 > In this problem we use the boolean array as the genotype.
-The length of the array is the number of the object readed by the project at first.
+The length of the array is the number of the object read by the project at first.

 ## Phenotype
 > The boolean array represent each object is or not in the bag.
-For example if the array[0] is true, it means that the first object put into the bag.
-On the contrary if array[0] is false, it means that the first object doesn't put inot the bag.
+For example, if the array[0] is true, it means that the first object put into the bag.
+On the contrary, if array[0] is false, it means that the first object doesn't put into the bag.

 ## Fintness Fuction
-> According to the knapsack problem, it want to output the max profit of the objects in the bag.
-So the fitness function is the sum of the object's profit which are in the bag.
+> According to the knapsack problem, it wants to output the max profit of the objects in the bag.
+So the fitness function is the sum of the object's profit which is in the bag.

 ## The logic of the evolution steps
 ### Initpopulation
 > The population is a two-dimensional array.
 For example population[i][j], i represent it is which individual.
-In this project we set a parameter called scale to define the size of the population.
-The rule to generate a population is that generate a individual until the number of the individual equals the scale.
-The rule to generate a individual is that insert the object into the original individual.
+In this project, we set a parameter called scale to define the size of the population.
+The rule to generate a population is that generate an individual until the number of the individual equals the scale.
+The rule to generate an individual is that insert the object into the original individual.
 The original individual is an array that all the elements are false.
-So using a random number generator to generate a number smaller then the number of the objects then set the value to true.
+So using a random number generator to generate a number smaller than the number of the objects then set the value to true.
 Below is the code:

     public void initPopulation() {
         fitness = new float[scale];